 Michele is among a growing number of couples and marriage counselling therapists who have sought and found current, research-based solutions to the day to day difficulties couples face (Afterall, if something is clearly proven to work, isn’t this the approach you want your couples therapist to take?).
 Michele works with couples using approaches that incorporate comprehensive information about the individual people in a couple, the dynamics of couple relationships, the influence of extended family, and the contributions of the larger community in which we live.
 No two couples are exactly alike, and thus, no single approach works for all couples.

 If you’re a research and evidence kind of consumer (I know, some of you are tuning out at the sound of this – you don’t need to read on 🙂 ), and if you’re the kind of person who wants to know more about the couples therapy approaches Michele uses, the above pathway was developed from a foundation in Attachment Based, Developmental theory .
-Taking from centuries of observation and practice in the science of relationships, and the developing field of neuroscience and emotions, Dr. Gordon Neufeld has established a cohesive and comprehensive lens for making sense of relationships – their challenges and their repair.
+Taking from centuries of observation and practice in the science of relationships, and the developing fields of neuroscience, play and emotions, Dr. Gordon Neufeld has established a cohesive and comprehensive lens for making sense of relationships – their challenges and repair.
+Michele has studied in depth with Dr. Neufeld, most recently as an intern for the past two years.
+Along with a fellow-faculty member, Michele coordinates the Neufeld Institute course about couples/marriage.

 Michele understands the importance of finding a therapist you can work with and trust.
 If you would find it helpful, Michele invites you to speak with her for an extended phone consultation, or schedule an in-person 15 minute consultation at no charge.
-Call 604-367-3060 or email today to get started on your couples or marriage counselling in Langley today.
+Call 604-367-3060, email or book online to get started on your couples or marriage counselling in Langley today.

 - Neufeld, G. (2018) Making Sense of Therapy: Intensive III advanced training.